-K.8.D OFF-SITE TREATMENT (RULE 62-701.500(8)(C), FAC)
+K.8.D OFF-SITE TREATMENT (RULE 62-701.500(8)(c), FAC)

-Leachate is transported via a force main west on SR 44 to a gravity manhole off CR 491 north of SR 44, from which it is conveyed to the Meadowcrest WWTP via gravity and transmission mains.
-If additional treatment and disposal is necessary, leachate will be transported to one of several Citrus County Utilities WWTPs.
+Leachate is transported via a force main west on SR 44 to a gravity manhole off County Road (CR) 491 north of SR 44, from which it is conveyed to the Meadowcrest WWTP via gravity and transmission mains.
+If additional treatment and disposal are necessary, leachate will be transported to one of several Citrus County Utilities WWTPs.